my-language-skills/books4languages-book-child-theme-for-pressbooks/README.md

 * Logo image of Books4Languages in header
 * Resources tab (works with 'AIOM Education Related Content' plugin)
 * Automatically generated links for tranlsations <-> original books (works with 'Extensions For Pressbooks' plugin)
-* Hidden 'Download' dropdown and Resources tab for non-logged in users (works with 'Restrict Content Pro')
+* Hidden 'Download' dropdown in book cover page and 'Resources tab' in content for non-logged in users (works with 'Restrict Content Pro')
 * 'Show All Contents' button if front page of book moved to the top of TOC

 ## List of changed files